AmauryLaridon/LPHYS2299-Master-s-Thesis/SURFER/SURFER v3.2/README.md

 SURFER: a simple climate model linking CO2 emissions and Solar Radiation Management to sea level rise and ocean acidification.

-For a full explanation of the model please check: https://egusphere.copernicus.org/preprints/2022/egusphere-2022-135/
+For a full explanation of the model please check: *LPHYS2299___MastersThesis.pdf* in the main repository

 We present the SURFER code and examples to reproduce all figures in the paper using a **jupyter notebook**: https://jupyter.org/.